 - From what we can see, there are definitely smarter ways to integrate social media for quality tech sites like the Verge, and quality newspapers like the New York Times.
-And this was what — as a newspaper designer and tech blogger — I was mostly interested in to begin with.
+And this was what—as a newspaper designer and tech blogger—I was most interested in to begin with.

 - Don’t be fooled: If you have 30 visitors per month, those buttons won’t make you a star.
 And for a quality brand with a higher brand value than Facebook and Twitter (yes, they still exist), these buttons actually profit more from you than the other way around.

-In the mean time, most reactions now come in long form.
-Which is preferable, as it is a complex debate.
-Here are a few reactions and some additional information:
+In the mean time, most reactions now come in long form, which is preferable as it is a complex debate.
+Here are a few reactions to this article and some additional information:

-There has been some discussion on G+ on how G+ activity affect your SEO.
-While it’s a shrewd trick to get people to use G+ by influencing Google Search results depending on your G+ action, the 100,000 Dollar question, is, again:
+There has been some discussion on G+ on how G+ activity affects your SEO.
+While it’s a shrewd trick to get people to use G+ by influencing Google Search results depending on your G+ action, the 100,000 Dollar question is, again: